Moosomin Lake

 The town of Moosomin gets its drinking water from wells alongside the lake.
 From the wells, the water is piped to town.
+In 2022, $10 million in funding was approved to upgrade the water treatment plant.

 In 2011, much of the Souris River watershed flooded in a greater-than-one-in-a-hundred year flood event.
 While the well shacks are a few feet higher than the normal water level in Moosomin Lake, due to the rising water levels, sandbags had to be used around the wells to protect them from being contaminated.
 After the waters receded, permanent three-foot clay dykes were built at the well site to protect the wells from future potential flooding.

 Geology

 Moosomin Lake sits in the Pipestone Valley, which was created about 15,000 years ago with the melting of the last ice age.
 The valley was cut by the melting waters from glacial Lake Indian Head and is called the Pipestone Spillway.